Duarte Pacheco Pereira: After India

-In 1508, Duarte Pacheco was commissioned by the Portuguese king to give chase to Mondragon French privateer which operated between the Azores and the Portuguese coast, where they attacked the ships coming from Portuguese India.
+In 1508, Duarte Pacheco was commissioned by the Portuguese king to give chase to Mondragon, a French privateer who operated between the Azores and the Portuguese coast, where he attacked the ships coming from Portuguese India.
 Duarte Pacheco located and cornered Mondragon off Cape Finisterre in 1509, and defeated and captured him.

 Later in life, while away governing São Jorge da Mina, he was slandered by his enemies at court with accusations of theft and corruption.
 He was recalled to the capital and briefly imprisoned until he was exonerated by the Crown being proved innocent.
 But the damage was done as he had lost his governorship.
 Although he was acquitted his protector, King João II of Portugal had died and been replaced by a king who didn't acknowledge the value of Duarte Pacheco.
 Duarte Pacheco had served the previous king as a squire, and had served King Manuel merely as a high ranking servant.
 His distance from Lisbon and his success meant he had many enemies abroad, and few friends in the capital to defend him.
 He lived off a pension from the King until his death.

 According to one of its most important biographers, the Portuguese historian Joaquim Barradas de Carvalho, who lived in exile in Brazil in the 1960s, Duarte Pacheco was a genius comparable to Leonardo da Vinci.
 With the anticipation of more than two centuries, the cosmographer was responsible for calculating the value of the degree of the meridian arc with a margin of error of only 4%, when the current error at the time varied between 7 and 15%.